 Would you like to support a specific area in the urban center?
 Your financial gifts, whatever the amount, will go directly to supporting a missionary on the field and you will receive regular reports from these missionaries with prayer requests and what is happening in these areas of ministry.
 You will know that your support is going directly to these urban ministries.
 You have the option of sending your funds through the Urban Missions office of the Baptist General Convention of Texas or directly to the church ministry that is working with the missionary.
 The facilitation of this program is made possible by your gifts to the Baptist General Convention of Texas.

-Click here for a full list of our current Hope 1:8 Missionaries and opportunities.
+Click here for a full list of our current missionaries and opportunities.

 These short term trips are here to introduce missions to those of you who are still a little unsure of where to start.
 Don’t worry, we all learned how to crawl before we walked.
 And how to walk before we ran.
 Click here for a list of opportunities.